serverless/serverless/docs/providers/aws/guide/serverless.yml.md

 provider:
   runtime: nodejs14.x
+  runtimeManagement: auto # optional, set how Lambda controls all functions runtime.
+AWS default is auto; this can either be 'auto' or 'onFunctionUpdate'.
+For 'manual', see example in hello function below (syntax for both is identical
   # Default memory size for functions (default: 1024MB)
   memorySize: 512
   # Default timeout for functions (default: 6 seconds)